apify/crawlee/docs/guides/getting_started.md

 #### Sanity check

 It's always useful to create some simple boilerplate code to see that we've got everything set up correctly before we start to write the scraping logic itself.
-We might realize that something in our previous analysis doesn't quite add up, or the website might not behave exactly the same as we expected.
+We might realize that something in our previous analysis doesn't quite add up, or the website might not behave exactly as we expected.

-Let's use the newly acquired `RequestList` knowledge and everything we know from the previous chapters to create a new crawler that'll just visit all the category URLs we selected and print the text content of all the actors in the category.
+Let's use our newly acquired `RequestList` knowledge and everything we know from the previous chapters to create a new crawler that'll just visit all the category URLs we selected and print the text content of all the actors in the category.
 Try running the code below in your selected environment.
 You should see, albeit very badly formatted, the text of the individual actor cards that are displayed in the selected categories.